Miles Kane

-Miles Peter Kane (born 17 March 1986) is an English musician, best known as a solo artist and the co-frontman of the Last Shadow Puppets.
+Miles Peter Kane (born 17 March 1986) is an English singer and musician, best known as a solo artist and the co-frontman of the Last Shadow Puppets.
 He was also the former frontman of the Rascals, before the band announced their break-up in August 2009.

-He is currently pursuing a solo career, and continues to be a part of the Last Shadow Puppets with Arctic Monkeys frontman Alex Turner.
-His debut solo album, Colour of the Trap, was released on 9 May 2011 and the follow-up, Don't Forget Who You Are was released on 3 June 2013.
-His third solo album, Coup De Grace, was released on 10 August 2018 via Virgin EMI.
-His latest solo album, Change the Show, was released on 21 January 2022 through BMG Rights Management.
+He has focused on a solo career since 2011 but remains a member of the Last Shadow Puppets (2007-present) alongside Arctic Monkeys frontman Alex Turner.
+His debut solo album, Colour of the Trap, was released on 9 May 2011.
+Kane's latest solo album, Sunlight in the Shadows, was released on 17 October 2025 through Easy Eye Sound.

 Early life

-Born in Birkenhead, Wirral, an only child, he was raised in nearby Meols.
-As a child, before learning the guitar, Kane played the saxophone.
-Kane's maternal cousins, James and Ian Skelly, two founding members of The Coral, also had a great influence on his music taste whilst growing up.
+Miles Peter Kane was born in Birkenhead, Wirral and was raised in nearby Meols.
+He played the saxophone as a child.
+His cousins, James and Ian Skelly, two founding members of The Coral, had a great influence on his music taste while he was growing up.